Thursday, April 10, 2014

 “Dr. Fishbein is a leading and internationally recognized expert in behavioral neuroscience as well as a contributor to dialogue on mental health and drug abuse at the federal policy level,” said Dean Reece, Vice President for Medical Affairs at the University of Maryland and the John Z. and Akiko K. Bowers Distinguished Professor.
 “We are delighted and honored to have Dr. Fishbein join our faculty at the University of Maryland School of Medicine in her new role as director of our new Center, particularly as we increase our focus on brain science and translational research across departments.”

 Dr. Fishbein joins the SOM faculty as Professor in the Department of Psychiatry.
 She is also an adjunct faculty member at the Johns Hopkins University School of Public Health, and is a guest researcher at the National Institute on Drug Abuse (NIDA).
-She is involved in various stages of five existing NIH grants related to sleep disorders and drug abuse totaling more than $12 million.

 “I have been working my entire career toward the goal of developing a leading university center focusing on adversity and neurodevelopment,” said Dr. Fishbein.
 “I’m so grateful for this opportunity at the University of Maryland School of Medicine and look forward to forging new ground with the faculty and making a meaningful difference in the study of mental health and substance abuse.”